dgerabagi/aiascent-dev/prompt.md

 # Author: AI Model & Curator

-# Updated on: C15 (Add new A21 artifact for RAG Integration)
+# Updated on: C17 (Add new A22 artifact for Mission Page Revamp)

 ## 1. Purpose